Money musts before you die

 assets, liabilities, insurance policies and other financial

 The file should include all relevant details such as:

 - the financial institution, account number, name of the

-- policy provider, policy number, date account opened or policy
+- policy provider, policy number, date the policy commenced and

 - any other information that may be required to accurately

 identify you or your account.

 documents in the file.
 Don't forget to include financial products

 Consider keeping a hard copy and an electronic copy of this